 In conclusion, the Cook Islands Government needs more funding for mental health support.
-Mental instability, it is real, it is here, and it is plaguing the minds of our young ones, our teens, the ones more at risk and they are the future of our island.
+Mental instability, it is real, it is here, and it is plaquing the minds of our young ones, our teens, the ones more at risk and they are the future of our island.
 If we can prevent these people from feeling this way, we can save more lives.
 So I am asking, pleading, begging, for the future of our beloved islands, please, we need more funding for mental health support.
-Help us help the future of our island.